smalcolmbrown/V3-Sprinter-Melzi_1_01/V3_Technical Guide LCD.md

 ![alt text][lcd_lead]

-[lcd_lead]: https://i0.wp.com/v3uc.com/wp-content/uploads/hm_bbpui/3447/gyzwsy9tmeknolon0w6k0dr4mx66ldqr.jpg "The the extender lead that extends JP 16 on the main boaed"
+[lcd_lead]: https://i0.wp.com/v3uc.com/wp-content/uploads/hm_bbpui/3447/gyzwsy9tmeknolon0w6k0dr4mx66ldqr.jpg "The the extender lead that extends JP 16 on the main board"

+This lead plugs into JP 16 with the red trace towards JP 17

+![alt text][lcd_mb]

+[lcd_mb]: https://i0.wp.com/v3uc.com/wp-content/uploads/hm_bbpui/3276/nvai8seu48gefsaysxmp30tpbicsb1uo.jpg "This is where the lead plugs into the main board"

 3. The lead that connect the 10 way male socket to the XwRobot I2C LCD driver